windbird-sensor/TD_RF_Module_SDK/README.md

 With the exception of the binary-only static libraries in the `"libtddrivers"` and `"libtdrf"` projects, all deliverables are presented in source form only, and must be compiled to obtain an executable firmware.
+To compile properly you must add the gcc path into your environment variables by opening: Configuration Panel -> Sytem -> Advanced System Parameters -> System Variables -> Path

+Please add the following line:

+C:\TD\TD_RF_Module_SDK-v4.0.0\gnu\bin;

-If we take the `"blink"` project as an example, here are the steps required to compile it:
+Then if we take the `"blink"` project as an example, here are the steps required to compile it:

   1. In order to avoid unnecessary rebuilds of the common libraries, it is best to set the right build configuration for all these libraries: unfold the `"Common_Libraries"` working set in the